SkylineCommunications/SLC-C-TrainingExerciseHttpCoinMarketCap/README.md

 ## Description

-The goal of this exercise is to implement the CoinMarketCap API calls (https://pro-api.coinmarketcap.com/) Before starting the exercise:
+The goal of this exercise is to implement the CoinMarketCap API calls to https://trainingdmadriverdevelopment-skylineacademy.on.dataminer.services

-* Create a CoinMarketCap account.
-* Generate an API key.
-* Read the API quick start guide.
+The Bearer token to use is available in the Skyline Communications organization section on https://passwords.skyline.be/

-* Implement the following endpoints/call (only implement the useful columns, free to choose).
+* Please implement the following endpoints/call (only implement the useful columns, free to choose).
-  * GET /v1/cryptocurrency/listings/latest
+  * GET /api/custom/coinmarketcap?content=latestlistings
-  * GET /v1/cryptocurrency/categories
+  * GET /api/custom/coinmarketcap?content=categories
     * Refresh button on row level for an individual category.
-    * v1/cryptocurrency/category?id={CategoryId}
+    * /api/custom/coinmarketcap?content=category&id={CategoryId}
-  * GET /v1/global-metrics/quotes/latest
+  * GET /api/custom/coinmarketcap?content=latestquotes

 ## Pointers